JainAnki/Micropython_RaspberryPi/README.md

 #The starting address now needs to be 0x1000 instead of zero.

-$ esptool.py --port /dev/ttyUSB0 write_flash 0x1000 <path to firmware file>
+esptool.py --port /dev/ttyUSB0 write_flash 0x1000 <path to firmware file>

 #Ideally you want a program that provides a REPL terminal and also can perform file management.
 We'll be using rshell.
 It can be installed using pip:

-$ pip3 install rshell
+sudo pip3 install rshell

 #This simple program will run on the Raspberry Pi and allow you to access the REPL terminal on the ESP32.
 It also provides file management to transfer and manipulate files on both the Pi and the ESP32.
 To start rshell, type rshell and specify 30 for the buffer size and your USB port:

-$ rshell --buffer-size=30 -p /dev/ttyUSB0
+/home/ankita/Documents/micropython>rshell --buffer-size=30 -p /dev/ttyUSB0

 #The first prompt can be used to execute file commands.
-#The boot.py file is automatically run at startup and contains low level code to set up the board and finish booting.
+We enter the shell through which we can dump files onto esp32The output looks like:  #The boot.py file is automatically run at startup and contains low level code to set up the board and finish booting.
 You typically don’t want to edit it.
 However, you can add a file called main.py if you need your own code to run at start up after the boot.py.

 #Type repl to open the MicroPython programing environment.
 The terminal will now accept Python code.
 For example, print hello world, outputs hello world.

-/home/ankita/Documents/micropython> repl
+/home/ankita/Documents/micropython>repl

+#The output:

 Entering REPL.
 Use Control-X to exit.
 >
 MicroPython v1.10-54-g43a894fb4 on 2019-02-07; ESP32 module with ESP32
 Type "help()" for more information.
 >>>

+#We can try printing "Hello World"
 >>> print('Hello World')
 Hello World